 - The baccalaureate program at the College of Saint Benedict/Saint John's University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, (202)887-6791.
 The program is approved by the Minnesota Board of Nursing (2009).

-- Pass rates on the national licensing exam (NCLEX) have consistently exceeded the national average for baccalaureate graduates and have averaged 93% over the past 5 years.
+- Pass rates on the national licensing exam (NCLEX-RN) have exceeded the national average for baccalaureate graduates with an average of 88% over the past 5 years.

 - Our current facilities will be completely renovated in the near future to better support student learning through simulation.